ga4gh/vrs/docs/source/terms_and_model.rst

 * Location refers to a position.
 Although it MAY imply a sequence, the two concepts are not interchangeable, especially when the location is non-specific (e.g., specified by an :ref:`IndefiniteRange`).
+  To represent a sequence derived from a Location, see :ref:`DerivedSequenceExpression`.

 .. _ChromosomeLocation: